kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 **For Intel GPUs**

-Hardware acceleration for Intel graphics for my new laptop.
-I preffer `intel-media-driver` before `libva-intel-driver` because `intel-media-driver` supports newer platforms and is updated more often.
 Intel uses VAAPI to offload rendering and decoding to the graphics processor.

+I'm currently using with the Intel HD 520 GPU the `intel-media-driver` instead of `libva-intel-driver` because `intel-media-driver` supports newer platforms and is updated more often.
+But I'll switch to the latter to see what difference it makes.

     sudo pacman -S intel-media-driver